 “Jack’s dad?” he asks.

 “How many boyfriends ya had?”

 “Four, I guess,” I include Joey but exclude Doug Weston.

 “Why ya won’t love me then?”

 “I love ya, Tommy, but yer jist too young .”

 “Naw.
 I can’t stop feelin’ like yer my little brother.
 Brothers don’t fuck.”

-He threw himself at me.
-I let him sob awhile until that was done.
+He throws himself at me.
+I let him sob awhile until that is done.
 Fourteen-year-olds can be so emotional.